BazzaCuda/MinimalistMediaPlayer/releases/readme.txt

 Just unzip to a folder of your choice.

 Contents:
-MediaPlayer.exe	- the main application
+MinimalistMediaPlayer.exe	- the main application
 rot.exe			- command line deletion app called from MediaPlayer readme.txt		- this file
 license.txt		- the GNU v2 license